binhe-lab/C037-Cand-auris-adhesin/01-global-adhesin-prediction/analysis/README.md

 wrap multiple lines of code with three backsticks
 ```

-# 2020-01-29 FungalRV prediction for B11221
+# 2020-01-29 [LFS] FungalRV prediction for B11221
 1. Divided proteome fasta file into two by the following command
     `split -l #oflines filename`
 2. Submit the split files to [FungalRV](fungalrv.igib.res.in/query.php)
     No parameters are needed for this tool.
 3. Output saved as csv files in `output/FungalRV` folder

-# 2020-01-30 Extract the fasta sequences for FungalRV predicted adhesins
+# 2020-01-30 [LFS] Extract the fasta sequences for FungalRV predicted adhesins
 _Goal_

 - Take FungalRV predicted adhesin sequences and run them through the second prediction algorithm [FaaPred](http://bioinfo.icgeb.res.in/faap/)